 It’s what all the big guys are doing

 Hey, hey—we aren’t copy cats by any means, but a lot of the bigger corporations are using clickable logos instead of a home button link on their navigation menu as well.
 So it’s pretty safe to say that this practice is more than just a trend, it’s something most people are familiar with.

 Take a look at Starbucks’, Target’s, and Apple’s websites—all of their sites have clickable logos instead of a home button in the navigation menu.
 And because of this, their navigation menu is clean and better organized.
 Plus, their clickable logos reinforce their brand when users click them to go back to the site’s homepage.

 Our goal is easy navigation for your users

 Behind every website we design, creating an excellent user experience is a core focus.
-We truly believe that your site’s functionality is strongest when the navigation menu is simple, clean, and limited to showing the best parts of your website.
+We truly believe that your site’s functionality is strongest when the navigation menu is simple, clean, and limited to showing the best parts of your website: your pages.
 A repetitive home button on the navigational menu doesn’t do this for your site, which is why we strongly recommend removing it.

 Instead, let us create a great looking logo for your site that will be linked back to your homepage.
 This will:

 - Reinforce your brand